 The children are supervised during all self-care activities but are encouraged to be as independent as possible in these areas.
 We believe this gives them a sense of responsibility towards taking care of themselves.
-We recognise that children's health is a vital part of their well-being and encourage a healthy lifestyle through discussion and role-play, story-time, etc. Staff will contact the school Nurse if children are ill and take appropriate action to call the parents if they need to go home.
+We recognise that children's health is a vital part of their well-being and encourage a healthy lifestyle through discussion and role-play, story-time, etc. Staff will contact parents if children are ill and they may need to be picked up and taken home.

-If a child is sent home early due to sickness or diarrhoea, parents are informed when their child can return.
+If a child is sent home early due to sickness or diarrhoea, parents are informed as to when their child can return.

 We promote regular hand washing and good hygiene practice within Early Years (posters, circle time, etc.) to prevent the spread of infection.
-There is hand sanitizer in every classroom.
+There are hand washing facilities in every classroom.